vibhavk7/lucene_vibhav/README.md

 corpus/
 - cran.all - The documents
 - cran.qry - The queries
-- cranqrel - The relevance assesments
+- QRelsCorrectedforTRECeval - The relevance assesments (adjusted)